GET IN TOUCH

 How does an Iowa wage garnishment order affect wages?

-An Iowa wage garnishment order allows the Iowa Department of Revenue or the IRS to take money directly from wages when taxpayers owe taxes and do not pay the full amount by the required date.
+An Iowa wage garnishment order allows the Iowa Department of Revenue to take money directly from wages when taxpayers owe state taxes and do not pay the full amount by the required date.
 The notice includes instructions, the account number, and the balance due.
 Garnishment continues until the balance, interest, and penalties are satisfied or a payment plan is accepted.

 Can a payment plan stop wage garnishment in Iowa?